Las Posadas: A Joyous Mexican Christmas Tradition

 Holiday food brings people together in joy and harmony.
 It’s the a time of year we can eat rich, warm soul food without thinking twice, and Las Posadas food and drink is absolutely some of the best.

-Tamales, pozole, and churros are among the numerous symbolic Posada meals.
+Tamales, pozole, ponche, and churros are among the numerous symbolic Posada meals.
 Family and friends work together to make and roll dozens of tamales for the community, creating sense of togetherness.
 Pozole, a Mexican stew cooked with chicken or pork, chili spices, and garlic, provides warmth and the cozy feeling holidays can hold.
 Churros are as much a part of Mexican Posadas as the ritual, and they can be found in 7-star pinatas to make the kids further enjoy the activity.

 Food has such an extroadinary way of bringhing people together and warming our bodies from the inside out during the holiday season.

-The nightly processions and songs of Las Posadas
+The Nightly Processions and Songs of Las Posadas

 As discussed, the procession during the nine nights leading up to Christmas Day, is what portrays the true meaning of Las Posadas.
 Interacting with each “innkeeper” details the struggle that Mary and Joseph had as they prepared for the arrival of Jesus.
 As the couple and their entourag stop at each residence asking for posada, there is standard dialogue and song.